method7/wp-pure-naturals/wp-content/plugins/robin-image-optimizer/readme.txt

 4. Media library

 == Changelog ==
+= 1.4.4 =
+* Fixed: Problem with choosing an optimization server on WordPress 5.5
+* Added: Optimization mode for Google PageSpeed [PRO]

 = 1.4.3 =
 * Fixed: Unable to change the server if it is unavailable after selection.
 * Added: Added filter `wbcr/rio/backup/backup_dir` for changing the backup directory.